Performance Guide

 pytest tests/benchmarks/ --benchmark-compare

-# Run benchmarks in Docker
+# In Docker

 docker-compose run benchmark